If you’re just starting out in affiliate marketing, you might be looking at starting up your first website. For many, the obvious choice is WordPress.

 - You can run it without technical knowledge

-In summary, affiliates love WordPress because it is easy to use, extensible and you don’t have to be a tech whiz to figure it out.
+In summary, affiliates love WordPress because it is easy to use and extensible, and you don’t have to be a tech whiz to figure it out.

 Do You Need WordPress?

-But we really recommend you to set up your own website and because of the reasons above it’s a great choice.
+But we highly recommend you set up your own website, and in light of the reasons above, WordPress is a great choice.

-You’ll be using a platform that has so many more tools than anything like it which means you can let your imagination run wild with what you want to achieve.
+The platform that so many more tools than anything like it, which means you can let your imagination run wild with what you want to achieve.

 WordPress Affiliate Marketing Tools

-When it comes to choosing the tools inside of WordPress for affiliate marketing I have a pretty specific list of things to recommend.
+When it comes to choosing the tools inside WordPress for affiliate marketing, I have a pretty specific list of things to recommend.

-First, I’ll go through what plugins you should install on your new WordPress website at a minimum for your affiliate marketing efforts.
+First, I’ll go through what plugins you should install, at minimum, on your new WordPress website for your affiliate marketing efforts.

 3 Essential Affiliate Marketing WordPress Plugins:

-- ThirstyAffiliates – forgive the self-promotion, but it really is the swiss army tool for affiliate marketers in WordPress.
-You can cloak your long affiliate links, measure click stats, categorize your links and much more just with the free version.
+- ThirstyAffiliates – Forgive the self-promotion, but ThirstyAffiliates really is the Swiss army tool for affiliate marketers in WordPress.
+You can cloak your long affiliate links, measure click stats, categorize your links, and much more with just the free version.
 There’s also a Pro add-on for when you want to level up.

-- Google Analytics for WordPress by MonsterInsights – easily add Google Analytics to your site.
-But not only that, see vital stats straight in your dashboard.
+- Google Analytics for WordPress by MonsterInsights – With this tool, you can easily add Google Analytics to your site.
+But not only that, it allows you to see vital stats straight in your dashboard.

 Additional Recommended Plugins:

-- WPML/Polylang – these plugins help you provide translated versions of your blog posts in other languages.
-A great traffic hack & revenue when you combine with the Geolocations feature of ThirstyAffiliates Pro.
+- WPML/Polylang – These plugins help you provide translated versions of your blog posts in other languages.
+They make a great traffic hack and revenue generator when you combine them with the Geolocations feature in ThirstyAffiliates Pro.

-- Wordfence – security is very important.
-Because of WordPress’ popularity, they are pretty frequent with the security patches.
+- Wordfence – Security is very important.
+Because of WordPress’ popularity, it provides security patches pretty regularly.
 In between those times, you’ll want Wordfence to guard your site.

-- Social Warfare – a great free social sharing widget tool, we use it ourselves.
+- Social Warfare – This is a great free social sharing widget tool.
+We use it ourselves.

-- WP RSS Aggregator – import content to your site via RSS feeds.
+- WP RSS Aggregator – This tool allows you to import content to your site via RSS feeds.

-While there are many (many!) other plugins that would be helpful for your site as an affiliate marketer, I don’t want to overwhelm you with it.
-The plugins mentioned above have no real overlap and are the best of breed in each area.
+While there are many (many!) other plugins that could be helpful for your affiliate marketing, I don’t want to overwhelm you.
+The plugins mentioned above are great for getting started, have no real overlap, and are the best of their breed in each area.

 Is WordPress Scalable?

-When you’re first starting out, it’s OK to use a low-end market web host and a quickly thrown together WordPress blog.
-This kind of setup can cost you as little as $3-5USD per month (well under $100 a year).
+When you’re first starting out, it’s okay to use a low-end market web host and a quickly thrown together WordPress blog.
+This kind of setup can cost you as little as $3 – $5 per month (well under $100 a year).

 But what happens when you start seeing some serious traffic numbers?